Eomar21/geo-position-viewer/README.md

-# geo-position-viewer
+# Geo-Position-Viewer
-a test project for viewing a geographical position and an average position.
+A test project for viewing a geographical position and an average position.

 # Requirment Criteria for this task